git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 ### Hardware Setup

 * Profile: This list contains some presets to setup the following hardware settings.
-If one of the controllers from the list is connected select the acoording entry from the list.
+If one of the controllers from the list is connected select the according entry from the list.
 * Has a display: Enable if the MCU compatible controller has a display.
 * Has a second display: Enable if the controller has a second display, which supports the specific iCON protocol extension.
 * Has a segment display: Enable if the MCU compatible controller has an additional segment display (for play position and tempo).
-* Has a assignment display: Enable if the MCU compatible controller has an additional assignment display (to display to current mode).
+* Has an assignment display: Enable if the MCU compatible controller has an additional assignment display (to display to current mode).
 * Has motor faders: Enable if the MCU compatible controller has motor faders.
 * Has only 1 fader: Enables a specific handling of banks to support controllers with only 1 fader
 * Display track names in 1st display: If enabled to 1st row of the 1st display the track names instead of the mode labels.